 Summing Up Utilities at Rental Properties

 In the end, the decision on utilities often comes down to a choice of your convenience versus cash flow.
 There really is no right or wrong answer to this question, but for single family rentals, Mynd generally suggests not including utilities.
 It’s just a matter of weighing the pros and cons to make an educated decision based on your needs.
 No matter your choice, a good property management company can help you avoid headaches.

-Learn about how you can estimate rental returns on an investment property!
+Extra Help: Learn about how you can calculate the returns and cash flow for an investment property!